 *While we do update our web listings frequently, if you see a pet online that you are interested in, it is recommended that you call the shelter to make sure that that pet is still available.

-*Most of our pets come to us as strays.
-We are unable to guarantee the health, temperament, or age of any adopted pet.
+*Most of our pets come to us as strays, therefore we are unable to guarantee the health, temperament, or age of any adopted pet.
+Pets are adopted "as is."

 *Payment methods that we accept are exact change cash, money order, or check with i.d. and current address imprinted on the check.
 We do not accept credit or debit cards, and cannot accept business checks or out of state checks.
 If you are paying by cash, we are not always able to make change.